-The Zoological Society of Cincinnati was founded in 1873 and officially opened its doors in 1875, making the Cincinnati Zoo & Botanical Garden the second oldest Zoo in the United States.
-The Zoo was founded on 65 acres in the middle of the city, and since then has acquired some of the surrounding blocks and several reserves in Cincinnati’s suburbs.
+The Zoological Society of Cincinnati was founded in 1873 and officially opened its doors in 1875, making the Cincinnati Zoo & Botanical Garden the second oldest zoo in the United States.
+The Zoo was founded on 65 acres in the middle of the city and has since acquired some of the surrounding blocks and several reserves in Cincinnati’s suburbs.

 Inspiring Passion for Nature and Saving Wildlife for Future Generations.

-For more information about the Cincinnati Zoo, please visit www.cincinnatizoo.org.
+For more information about the Cincinnati Zoo, please visit cincinnatizoo.org.